kachristensen/Current-Dnd-Campaigns/Session Notes/1 - Title - Date.md

     - He gave us one of a sending stone, Lewis took it.
     - Showed us a flask of sap from the tree of Raz, has healing properties.
 Refills once per day.
 Vitality Flask.
     - 3 day trip with cart to Iverheim, then 2 days on foot through forest, then 2 to Barca.
-    - Obscura contact \- **Alfira**, green eyes, missing left ear.
+    - Obscura contact \- **Althea**, green eyes, missing left ear.
 Presumed dead, last heard in Barca.
     - Heart of Etifa in the central administration building.
 Glass pendant, under the size of a fist, maelstrom of energy inside, magenta pink in hue.
 Warding against illusions and charms.
     - Invaders led by The Living God.
 Ppl arriving/leaving continent is unprecedented.
     - Valindra is familiar with the Aosmhor Forest, she’s from the area, doesn’t have family near where we’re going.